DZone

 Opinion

-The Deepseek-Coder-V2 LLM can help with writing tests for Spring applications.
-For productive use, GPU acceleration is needed.
+The Deepseek-Coder-V2 and the Codestral LLMs can help with writing tests for Spring applications.
+Codestal is the better model but needs significantly more processing power and memory.
+For productive use, both models need GPU acceleration.
 The LLM is not able to create non-trivial code correctly, even with context classes available.
 The help a LLM can provide is very limited because LLMs do not understand the code.
 Code is just characters for a LLM and without an understanding of language syntax, the results are not impressive.
 The developer has to be able to fix all the bugs in the tests.
 That means it just saves some time typing the tests.

 The experience with GitHub Copilot is similar to the Granite-Code LLM.
 As of September 2024, the context window is too small to do good code generation and the code completion suggestions need to be ignored too often.